 How does one audition for the Concert Band?

 Auditions for Yale Concert Band are held at the beginning of each academic year.
 The audition is threefold: All interested musicians should prepare a piece of music which demonstrates your artistic and technical abilities (i.e.: an All-State audition piece or comparable etude) and be prepared to sight read.
-You will also be required to play part of a piece of music from the coming year's repertoire (this year's audition piece is from Frank Ticheli's Symphony No. 1 ).
-PDF parts will be available for download here by the start of the summer.
+You will also be required to play part of a piece of music from the coming year's repertoire (this year's audition pieces are from Walter Piston's Tunbridge Fair and Paul Hindemith's Symphonic Metamorphosis).
+PDF parts will be available for download HERE by the start of the summer.
 We do have some instruments available for rental for those of you who do not have your own.
 Call us if you have any questions about auditions (203) 432-4111; please think about auditioning now while there is time to practice a bit.
 We want to affiliate all qualified musicians at Yale!